mattreecebentley/plf_queue/README.md

 * 560% faster for large structs
 * 147% faster on average across types

-- Averaged across total numbers of stored elements ranging between 10 and 1000000, with the number of samples = 126 and the number of elements increasing by 10% per sample.
+(Averaged across total numbers of stored elements ranging between 10 and 1000000, with the number of samples = 126 and the number of elements increasing by 10% per sample.
+Larger numbers of elements tend to perform better.)